SafetZahirovic/svelte-inline-bundler/README.md

-# Svelte inline compiler
+# Svelte inline bundler

 This package is geared mainly towards those who want to build a svelte bundle server side.
-It can compiler `dom`, `ssr` or `hydrate` Svelte bundle.
+It can compile `dom`, `ssr` or `hydrate` Svelte bundle.
 It uses `esbuild` in order to generate a bundle and returns the code.

 It provides a way to bundle Svelte code: